Skip to main content

 General Information About Lip and Oral Cavity Cancer

-The oral cavity includes the following:
+The oral cavity refers to the mouth.
+It includes:

-• The front two thirds of the tongue.
+• the front two thirds of the tongue

-• The gingiva (gums).
+• the gingiva (gums)

-• The buccal mucosa (the lining of the inside of the cheeks).
+• the buccal mucosa (the lining of the inside of the cheeks)

-• The floor (bottom) of the mouth under the tongue.
+• the floor (bottom) of the mouth under the tongue

-• The hard palate (the roof of the mouth).
+• the hard palate (the roof of the mouth)

-• The retromolar trigone (the small area behind the wisdom teeth).
+• the retromolar trigone (the small area behind the wisdom teeth)

 Anatomy of the oral cavity; drawing shows the lip, hard palate, soft palate, retromolar trigone, front two-thirds of the tongue, gingiva, buccal mucosa, and floor of mouth.
 Also shown are the teeth, uvula, and tonsil.